Hannan Jones

 ( Artist Statement )

-Hannan Jones delves into the realms of hybridity, rhythm, and psychogeography in response to cultural and social migration.
-Central to her practice are questions of continuity and rupture, explored through analogue mediums, and at the intersections of sound, sculpture, installation, and moving image.
+Hannan Jones works across sound, film, installation, sculpture and performance, engaging with hybridity, rhythm and psychogeography in relation to cultural and social migration.
+Her practice is shaped by questions of continuity and rupture, often working through analogue processes at the intersections of sound, moving image and installation.

 Hannan grew up on Whajduk Noongar Boodja, Western Australia, land that has never been ceded.